-Ben and Leah Mee own and manage Southern Alps Honey and Mees Bees Limited.
+Ben and Leah Mee own and manage Southern Alps Honey.

 Ben was brought up on a sheep, beef and deer farm in the Rakaia Gorge, Mid Canterbury.
 When old enough, he worked for neighbouring helicopter pilot Bondy (Allan Bond), and always had a fascination for flying helicopters.
 Ben went on to work for various companies flying in New Zealand, Indonesia and Australia.
 Ben’s interest in bees had also started as a small child and he would read books on beekeeping when he was away on flying jobs.

 Leah also grew up on a sheep and beef farm, but in South Otago.
 She trained as a nurse at the Southern Institute of Technology, Invercargill and after graduation worked in Melbourne and Perth.

 With a rural background in common, Ben and Leah knew they wanted to return to New Zealand to bring up their children.
 They were both keen to work outdoors and be close to the mountains.
 The decision had to be made on whether to carry on with a career in flying or to try something completely new; beekeeping.
 With a young family, Ben didn’t want to be away for long periods at a time so starting their own business made sense.

 Ben and Leah are grateful to have John Syme, a third generation bee keeper, mentoring and helping them on all aspects of beekeeping from queen rearing, hive management, local climate knowledge and all things bees.

 Hives are located on the south side of the Rakaia Gorge in alpine and sub alpine areas where the bees produce clover honey, and along the foothills from Mount Hutt to Staveley.
 Black Beech trees on the foothills allow the bees to produce honeydew honey.
 These areas are away from intensive farming practices where a lot of sprays and agrichemicals are used.